rcsb/mmtf/spec.md

 [ 5, 8 ]
 ```

 For structures with homogeneous models the number of chains per model is identical for all models.
-In the follwoing example there are five models, each with four chains.
+In the following example there are five models, each with four chains.

 ```JSON
 [ 4, 4, 4, 4, 4 ]